tjmonsi/actor/README.md

 # actor
-Based on Surma and Paul Lewis Actor talk
+Based on Surma and Paul Lewis Actor talk on the actor model